gpestana/notes/research/metadata_resistant_dht/octupus_dht.md

 network.
 Adversaries are able to intercept, log, modify and drop messages of the network.
 Sybil attacks are not considered.

-**security and anonimity in DHTs**: a certain degree of security is needed for achieving anonymity in DHTs
+**security and anonymity in DHTs**: a certain degree of security is needed for achieving anonymity in DHTs

-**security and anonimity goals**: security: the most important goal for security is that lookup messages are not biased (dropped/modified/...) by adversaries;
+**security and anonymity goals**: security: the most important goal for security is that lookup messages are not biased (dropped/modified/...) by adversaries;
 anonymity: 1) not possible to determine who sent a specific DHT lookup message;
 2) given a lookup initiator, it should not be possible to determine the target